 - Pulmonary Embolism

 Currently, there are numerous lawsuits being filed against the manufacturers of the Ortho Evra patch, Ortho McNeil, a subsidiary of Johnson & Johnson.
-If you or a loved one has suffered any of these medical problems from the use of the Ortho Evra patch, contact the Law Offices of Michael A. DeMayo, L.L.P. ® today to schedule your free initial consultation.
+If you or a loved one has suffered any of these medical problems from the use of the Ortho Evra patch, contact DeMayo Law Offices, L.L.P. ® today to schedule your free initial consultation.